techdubb/l337-domain-search/README.markdown

 ## How To

 To run the script, you must provide a text file containing a list of words.
 In the example below, I'm providing a file of four letter words.
+I had good luck finding word lists [here](http://clubefl.gr/games/wordox/4.html).

 ## Example